Hague Accreditation

 and discussed, as appropriate, at staff meetings; recommendations for new

-policies or policy updates are made to the Board of Directors
+policies or policy updates are made to the Board of Directors - Review of State Licensing Reports: the Management Team reviews the findings

-of state licensing reports and corrective actions are developed and implemented
+of state licensing reports and corrective actions are developed and implemented - Websites, listeservs, collaborative providers: the Management Team periodically

 reviews policies, procedures, trends and information from other sources and